Akadine/ezWebJS/README.md

 dom → net → bind → ui → uix
 ```

 Pick the highest module you want; ezWeb loads everything below it.
+(Note: ui and uix are not released yet. dom + net would be minimum viable, adding bind was minimum wow)

 ---